Updated: June 2020

-Effective onboarding has someone in charge that will take responsibility for the details.
-Otherwise the simple items, like having your new hire’s desk ready, fall through the cracks.
-Establish a mentor that will guide the newbie through their training and can be a lines of communication if there are questions or concerns.
+Effective employee onboarding has someone in charge that will take responsibility for the details.
+Otherwise, the simple items, like having your new hire’s desk ready, fall through the cracks.
+Establish a mentor that will guide the newbie through their training and can be a line of communication if there are questions or concerns.
 Being prepared for a new hire ensures they can hit the ground running instead of twiddling their thumbs asking what to do.

 Pain point: Lack of growth opportunities

 Your new employee isn’t expecting advancement opportunities in their first week.
 But they do expect to be given a list of milestones to know they are progressing as expected.
 They also expect to formulate performance goals with their manager during their 60 or 90-day performance check-in.